blakkd/faster-whisper-hotkey/README.md

 - **cohere**: the model's feature extractor has a `max_duration` of 30s.
 Audio longer than 30s is automatically split into chunks for processing.
 Best results when audio is shorter than this.

+- **granite-nar**: requires FlashAttention on GPU.
+No punctuation or capitalization in output (by design of the non-autoregressive architecture).
+Use the autoregressive `granite` variant if you need punctuation.

 - Due to window type detection to send appropriate key stroke, unfortunately the VSCodium/VSCode terminal isn't supported for now.
 No clue if we can workaround this.

 - Windows supported is not planned.
 That said, you can use [eutychius](https://github.com/eutychius/faster-whisper-hotkey/tree/feature/supportWindows)'s branch which seems working fine.
 See [this comment](https://github.com/blakkd/faster-whisper-hotkey/issues/8#issuecomment-3412700777) for instructions.